Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 "README.m" is a quick introduction of the toolbox.
 It should be changed by leading developers only.

-"InstallSimplexPS.m" and "UninstallSimplexPS.m" are files for the installation and uninstallation of the toolbox.
+"InstallSimplusGT.m" and "UninstallSimplusGT.m" are files for the installation and uninstallation of the toolbox.

 "UserMain.m" is the main file for users, which runs the toolbox.
 "UserDate.xlsx" is a excel form containing all data of users' power systems.
 The default data of an example 4-bus power system is saved in this file, so that users can run "UserMain.m" the first time without any further actions.